Foundation for Australian Literary Studies Board of Directors

 Mary supported fresh initiatives for FALS, cooperated in cultural events with other bodies such as the Townsville City Council, its Library and Perc Tucker Gallery, and fostered generational change by bringing new and younger directors on to the Board.

-Bethany Keats is a former ABC Radio Australia producer and journalist, and currently works in media relations at James Cook University.
+Bethany Keats is a former ABC Radio Australia producer and journalist, and currently works as a media advisor for the Innovative Research Universities.
+She is also pursuing a PhD in creative writing at James Cook University.

-She has a Master of Marketing in Public Relations and Image Marketing from Deakin University and a Bachelor of Arts (Languages) in Japanese and Spanish from Monash University.
+She has a Master of Marketing in Public Relations and Image Marketing from Deakin University, a Bachelor of Arts (Languages) in Japanese and Spanish from Monash University (which included Spanish literature), and a Diploma of Sustainable Living from the University of Tasmania.

 Bethany is a former board member of 94.7 The Pulse community radio in Geelong.